-Accounts Receivable – Definition
+Accounts Receivable: Definition

-Credit policies should protect the firm against excessive bad debts but should not be so restrictive as to eliminate customers who, though they do not have a perfect credit rating, are likely to pay.
+Credit policies should protect the firm against excessive bad debts but should not be so restrictive as to eliminate customers who, despite not having a perfect credit rating, are likely to pay.

-Contingent (or potential) rights to collect may be disclosed in the footnotes if they are material and if sufficient information is provided to allow the reader to understand the contingency.
+Contingent (or potential) rights to collect may be disclosed in footnotes if they are material and if sufficient information is provided to allow the reader to understand the contingency.

 For example, if the management believes that it will win a lawsuit that it filed against another company, a receivable cannot be recorded until management has signed a settlement or the court has entered judgment in its favor.

-Impact of Accounts Receivable on the Firm
+Impact of Accounts Receivable on Companies

 Management tries to reduce the risk by controlling the procedures for granting credit.
-Controls are also created to assure that the balances of the receivables are correctly stated and that the debtors are correctly billed.
+Controls are also created to assure that the balances of the receivables are correctly stated and that debtors are correctly billed.

 Types of Receivables

 Charge accounts for customers are prime examples of accounts receivable.
 They are known as open accounts if the customer is free to add to them.
-They typically bear interest only after the passing of a set amount of time.
+They typically bear interest only after a set amount of time has passed.